 The polarity of the submesoscale eddies is opposite to the polarity of the mesoscale eddy interacting with the sloping topography through the bottom boundary layer.
 In this paragraph, we describe the lifecycle of two submesoscale eddies: a cyclone and an anticyclone (see Figure 8 and 9).
 This lifecycle is typical of the submesoscale eddies observed in the model simulations, generated in the bottom boundary layer by interaction of the mesoscale eddies with the topography.
 Once formed, the submesoscale eddies rapidly merge with their neighbors (see Figure 9b, from day 17 to 49).
+The inverse energy cascade associated

+- 5 soscale eddies rapidly merge with their neighbors (see Figure 9b, from day 17 to 49).
 The inverse energy cascade associated with the merging events tends to set larger scales than the bottom boundary layer scale energy injection scale.
 This process allows them to grow and provisionally, to withstand destruction induced by the mesoscale velocity shear.
 While they grow, they are also advected offshore via a dipolar coupling with their parent mesoscale eddy.
 Thus, they grow to a diameter of 15-20 km, comparable with that shown in Figure 2b.
-At this stage, their radius is still smaller than the deformation radius and $|\zeta^z/f| \ge 1$; they are termed Submesoscale Coherent Vortices (SCV) (McWilliams, 1985).
+At this stage, their radius is still smaller than the deformation radius and $|\zeta^z/f| \ge 1$ ; - 10 they are termed Submesoscale Coherent Vortices (SCV) (McWilliams, 1985).